dillonbnye/webcv2/_slides/my-pics1.md

   Proteins exist as many intercoverting species all at once.
 NMR is an incredible technique to derive atomic resolution structural, kinetic and thermodynamic information from these complex ensembles.

 * ![A nice pic of mine](my-pics1/img5.jpg)
   The reductive conversion of nitric oxide to HNO by a cyanobacterial hemoglobin.
 Increasingly powerful reductants were required to drive this difficult reaction.
-Production of the rare HNO molecule was confirmed with NMR using isotopically labelled substrate.
+Production of the rare HNO molecule was confirmed with NMR using isotopically labeled substrate.
 Adapted from Preimesberger, M. P., et al. (2017) <i>J. Inorg.
 Biochem.
 177</i>, 171-182.

   Nitric oxide is most noted for its role in cell signaling.
 In cyanobacteria and alga, it can be a secondary metabolite and toxic radical.
 Globins are able to catalyze a number of detoxifying reactions with ROS and RNS, but the production of HNO was certainly unexpected.